postcss/autoprefixer/README.md

 * `supports: false` will disable `@supports` parameters prefixing.
 * `flexbox: false` will disabled flexbox properties prefixing.
+  Or `flexbox: "no-2009"` will add prefixes only for final and IE versions of specification.
 * `grid: false` will disable Grid Layout prefixes for IE.
 * `remove: false` will disabled cleaning outdated prefixes.